rishavbhowmik/xdb/storage/README.md

 Blocks with data_length 0, which can be reused to store new data.

-#### Free blocks array in memory
+#### Free blocks record in in memory

 - Initialize free blocks with all blocks in the file with data_length 0.
-- When a block is deleted, add it to free blocks.
+- When a block gets deleted, add its index to the free blocks record.
-- When a block is written, remove it from free blocks.
+- When a block gets written, remove its index from the free blocks record.

 > The purpose is to reuse the blocks in which data is previously deleted.